 The simple answer is 10 gallons of fresh water per one discus fish.
 So, with three discus fish, you need a tank of at least 30 gallons.
 However, keep in mind that any other community fish or aquatic animals you add to your habitat will require their own space, and it’s always better to size up than down when it comes to any fish tank.

-What Filter is Ideal for A Discus Tank?
+What Is the Best Filter for a Discus Tank?

 Discus are messy eaters and they make their tanks very dirty, very quickly.
 A lot of discus owners believe the only way to clean up after them is by daily water changes, but that isn’t necessary with an effective filter system.